 Do not defoliate too early - time defoliation to ensure the crop and fibre is mature.
 Defoliating too early can lead to immature cotton fibres, which can cause problems in the dyeing of the fabric later in the processing chain.
-Your consultant can assist with the timing of the defoliation operation through one of the following methods
+Your consultant can assist with the timing of the defoliation operation through one or more of the following methods:

-- Four Nodes Above Cracked Boll (NACB).
-Physiologically, the last harvestable boll is mature when the boll four nodes down have begun to open up (cracked). - 2.
+- 4 Nodes Above Cracked Boll (NACB).
+Physiologically, the last harvestable boll is mature when the boll four nodes down has begun to open up (cracked). - 2.
 When the crop reaches 60% open.
-This is determined through simply counting the number of open bolls compared to the total number of bolls. - Cutting bolls and looking for mature seeds.
-Bolls should be firm to cut even with a sharp knife; the contents of the seed should be fully formed and the seed coat turned from translucent to tan or black.
+This is determined through simply counting the number of open bolls compared to the total number of bolls on a representative number of plants. - 3.
+Cutting bolls and looking for mature seeds.

+Bolls should be firm to cut even with a

+sharp knife; the contents of the seed should

+be fully formed and the seed coat turned

+from translucent to tan or black.